1Marc/marcgrabanski.com/src/pages/articles/2022-07-11-personal-health-checklist/index.md

 Mixed these supplements in 2 cups of Zero Sugar Chobani yogurt and [Harvest Blend Back to Nature Trail Mix](https://amzn.to/3z6Bjd8).
 Also add some walnuts.

-- Collagen Peptides + Hyleronic Acid (skin and joint health)
+- Collagen Peptides + Hyaluronic Acid (skin and joint health)
 - Psyllium husk + Fiber (more fiber, the better)
-- Ashwagandha (stress, sleep, and T levels)
 - Creatine 5g

 ### My Supplement Stack in 2022